-If there is more than one user logged in to the remote side, you can be sure that each sound device is isolated within its individual session so you don't need to worry that somebody else will hear your incoming or outcoming audio stream.
+In case of multi-user environment (Windows Server 2008, 2012), if there is more than one user logged in to the remote side, you can be sure that each sound device is isolated within its individual session so you don't need to worry that somebody else will hear your incoming or outgoing audio stream.
 You don't need to scan through the list of input/output devices of other users to find your microphone or headphones.
 Such isolation allows you to work with your audio stream exclusively.

-Sound over RDP provides you with two-way sound stream over RDP.
-Now you can use microphones, headphones or speakers in your remote desktop session.
+Sound for Remote Desktop provides with two-way sound stream in remote desktop session.
+Now you can use microphones, headphones or speakers in your remote desktop environment.

-With Sound over RDP no such limits are set.
+With Sound for Remote Desktop no such limits are set.
 Work with any sound and dictation software.
-Use Skype, NetMeeting, AIM or ICQ without any headache in your remote desktop session hassle-free.
+Use Skype, Lync, NetMeeting without any headache in your remote desktop session hassle-free.

 Do you still have problems with sound redirection to your remote session and sound quality?
 Now this problem is solved.
 Thanks to progressive technology of audio decoding the sound quality is maintained.

-Sound over RDP provides you with low-latency audio streams so that you can work in real time.
+Sound for Remote Desktop provides you with low-latency audio streams so that you can work in real time.
 High-quality sound connection with no cut-offs or jerky sound is ensured.